Biden vs. Trump: General election battle is now set

 Biden likely won’t secure the number of delegates needed to clinch the nomination until June.
 But without any Democratic rivals left, a general election campaign that will almost certainly be the most expensive and among the nastiest in U.S. history is underway.

 “It won’t be easy.
 Nobody’s confused about that.
 But we are ready for the general election.
-We are ready for our standard-bearer,” Democratic National Committee Chairman Tom Perez said in an interview.
+We are ready for our standard-bearer,” Democratic National Committee Chairman Tom Perez said.
 “I’m confident because Joe Biden’s values reflect the values of the majority of the American people that we can win.”

 In Biden and Trump, voters will choose between two white septuagenarians with dramatically different prescriptions for health care, climate change, foreign policy and leadership in an era of extreme partisanship.